How Much Time do You Actually Have

 One of the reasons people feel like they have no time is because of marketing.
 There are many businesses who make money if you don’t feel like you have enough time.
-Everything from self-help books to prepared foods to services depend on people who feel like they are too busy.
+Everything from self-help books to prepared foods to delivery services depend on people who feel like they are too busy.

 When people say that they don’t have enough time, it says more about how they spend their time than the actual quantity.
 After all, no one really has more time, we all just spend it in different ways.
 When people feel like their time is being spent on very valuable things, they may still run out of time, but there is a completely different level of fulfillment involved.